-Another opportunity to enhance local and regional transportation planning is within the local master planning and zoning process.
-Most local units of government have adopted master plans that guide land use, growth, and other community issues like transportation.
-Because transportation and land use are so inextricably linked, master plans offer an important opportunity to consider transportation improvements in the context of land use changes and development needs.
-In addition, many communities are preparing corridor master plans to address specific areas of concern along major roadways.
-Incorporating comprehensive transportation plans, goals, and transportation agencies are working hard to frame the questions for public input, ensure that the community is aware of the process and the opportunity, invite participation, and reflect the comments received into the plans.
+Because transportation funding filters from federal, state and local sources to diverse agencies with distinct purposes, coordinating and integrating transportation investments can be challenging even for the staff and experts in the field, and even more so for public officials and citizens.
+However, there are important opportunities to provide input to the transportation planning and investment process, and transportation agencies are working hard to frame the questions for public input, ensure that the community is aware of the process and the opportunity, invite participation, and reflect the comments received into the plans.
 Most public agencies now maintain an email list to share information on the latest plans, public meetings, information, and approval processes.
 In addition, citizens can engage with the Rural Task Force that covers their community.
 As the primary entity that determines how state and federal transportation funds are spent, these groups and their representatives also have the most contact with MDOT and can serve as a conduit for input to the state.
 A consistent, reasonable and effective project nomination process and communication mechanism between the Rural Task Forces and other public agencies, including counties, townships, planning commissions, parks and recreation commissions, advocacy groups, and the media could help to ensure that all affected stakeholders have the information needed to provide input and share with their constituents.
-To improve outreach and engagement in the process, the region's three Rural Task and strategies in master plans, while proactively engaging transportation stakeholders in the planning process, can help to guide future transportation investments in a way that best meets the community's vision.
+To improve outreach and engagement in the process, the region's three Rural Task Forces could consider opportunities such as joining together to develop a communication program across the region.

+Another opportunity to enhance local and regional transportation planning is within the local master planning and zoning process.
+Most local units of government have adopted master plans that guide land use, growth, and transportation stakeholders in the planning process, can help to guide future transportation investments in a way that best meets the community's vision.